In-Game-Collectables/IGC_Unity2021_URP/README.md

 # IGC Unity
 This document is currently a work in progress.

-Built on Unity version 2021.3.28f1.
+[In Game Collectables](https://www.igc.studio/) Plugin built on Unity version 2021.3.28f1.
 Works with URP

 This plugin will capture renders spun around a character and export out a JSON file of the relative camera transforms.
 It will upload the necessary files to the IGC API to process to re-create a printable mesh.